newstack-cloud/celerity-docs/docs/applications/resources/celerity-consumer.md

 If you are looking for a cost-effective solution for low-load applications on Azure, consider using [Azure Container Apps](#container-apps) instead.
 :::

-When the `sourceId` is a Celerity topic, an Azure Storage Queue is created to subscribe to the topic to implement a reliable and scalable fan-out approach.
-The Celerity runtime is configured to poll the Azure Storage Queue for messages.
+When the `sourceId` is a Celerity topic, an Azure Service Bus Queue is created to subscribe to the topic to implement a reliable and scalable fan-out approach.
+The Celerity runtime is configured to listen for messages from the Service Bus Queue for messages.
+For other event sources, an integration is set up to receive events from the source data store, bucket or queue and forward them to the consumer application via a Service Bus Queue.
+The Celerity runtime will then listen for messages from the Service Bus Queue.

 The cluster is created across 2 availability zones for better availability guarantees.
 Best effort zone balancing is used with [Azure VM Scale Sets](https://learn.microsoft.com/en-us/azure/virtual-machine-scale-sets/virtual-machine-scale-sets-use-availability-zones?tabs=portal-2#zone-balancing).
 2 separate node pools will be configured for the cluster, 1 for the Kubernetes system components and 1 for your application.
 When using an existing cluster, a new node pool will be created specifically for this application.